wintercounter/ccss/web/docs/introduction/mission-and-the-future.md

     -   Ready to use design systems.

-Who knows, a future version of CSS8 might standardize shorthands based on what the community is building up here. 😉 It's relatively easy to implement and standardize and it actually has great benefits.
+Who knows, a future version of CSS8 might standardize shorthands based on what the community is building up here. 😉 It's relatively easy to implement, standardize and it has great benefits.